Eye examinations provided by optometrists are subsidised by Medicare for all permanent residents of Australia.

 If you have private health insurance you may also be eligible for benefits on the purchase of glasses, contact lenses and other optical aids.
 Your private health insurer can confirm your optical entitlements.
 In most states pensioners and certain disadvantaged people can obtain optical aids free or at a reduced cost under State Government schemes.
 Ask your optometrist about these benefits.

-To ensure that you receive your Medicare refund quickly, present your Medicare card whenever you visit your optometrist, and whenever you claim benefits from Medicare.
+To ensure that you receive your Medicare refund quickly, present your Medicare card whenever you visit your optometrist and choose to claim benefits from Medicare.
 The card has your Medicare number and is proof that you are eligible for Medicare benefits.
 You will need to quote this number when making a claim.
 If your optometrist directly bills Medicare on your behalf you simply need to present your card when you have an examination.

 If your optometrist does not bulk bill you can claim Medicare benefits by submitting a claim to Medicare just like you would when you see the doctor.
 You will have to pay the difference between the account and the Medicare refund, usually 15%, but this can be higher.